king-of-kool/firewall.exe/README.md

-# firewall.exe
 Firewall app made in python.
 This is an .exe file not a .py script.
-A .py script is available if you want plz just go to the folder
+A .py script is available if you want plz just open a pull request.

-DO NT TURN THIS INTO A VIRUS OR A PIECE OF MALWARE
+DO NOT TURN THIS INTO A VIRUS OR A PIECE OF MALWARE